TV-Rename/tvrename/technical.md

 * [AlphaFS](http://alphafs.alphaleonis.com/) is used for advanced .NET file operations.

 and

-* https://www.vecteezy.com/vector-art/73089-retro-television for our great logo - thanks
+* [Retro TV Logo Vector Graphics by Vecteezy!](https://www.vecteezy.com/vector-art/73089-retro-television) for our great logo